bwinsto2/starter-hugo-academic/content/_index.md

         <details>
           <summary class="custom-summary">Using Naturalistic Stimuli to Probe the Cognitive and Neural Effects of Psychedelics</summary>
           <div class="custom-details">
-            <h2 id="naturalistic-text">How do psychedelics affect the mind and brain in real-world scenarios?:</h2>
+            <h2 id="naturalistic-text">How do psychedelics affect the mind and brain in real-world scenarios?</h2>
-            <p>This is some placeholder text that appears before the section about psilocybin movies.</p>
+            <p> To date, most psychedelic neuroimaging studies have administered drugs to people lying down with their eyes closed.
+Using these data, the field has built theories and models for how psychedelics alter thoughts, behavior, and brain activity with the assumption that these models will generalize across contexts.
+During most of waking life, however, people have their eyes open, they process information, interact with other people, and solve problems.
+Anecdotally, psychedelic effects are different in these states, but the field has not yet characterized how.
+I record people’s brain activity while they watch movies.
+Movies simulate many features of real life such as movement through space, social interaction, emotional changes, and narrative structure.
+These data allow us to probe how psychedelics modulate perception, emotional responses, memory, causal judgment, and much more. </p>
             <h2 id="psilocybin-movies">Movie Stimuli Used in Winston et. al, 2025 (in prep):</h2>
             <iframe width='400' height='315' src='https://www.youtube.com/embed/hSqfxILsKRk' frameborder='0' allow='accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture' allowfullscreen></iframe>
           <iframe width='450' height='315' src='https://player.vimeo.com/video/124807425?h=69f52cad4d&title=0&byline=0&portrait=0' frameborder='0' allow='accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture' allowfullscreen></iframe>